Tingyi Holding: Leading Noodles And RTD Tea Player In China (OTCMKTS:TCYMY)

 The instant noodles business's segment revenue increased by +5.79% YoY in FY2019, and the strong sales momentum for Tingyi Holding's instant noodles business is expected to continue in 1H2020.
 The instant noodles business' robust sales growth in FY2019 was mainly attributable to consumers tightening their purse strings as a result of economic weakness in China, and turning to affordable food options like instant noodles.
 In the early part of this year, the coronavirus pandemic has been a boost to the sales of instant noodles in China.

 While Tingyi Holding has not disclosed its quarterly results (semi-annual financial reporting), the 1Q2020 performance of its instant noodles peer, Nissin Foods [1475:HK], provides an indication of the performance of the Chinese instant noodles market in early 2020.
 Nissin Foods' revenue in Mainland China grew +10.3% YoY to HK$526.2 million in 1Q2020.
-In Nissin Foods' 1Q2020 results announcement published on May 11, 2020, Nissin Foods noted that "the stay-at-home economy (due to Covid-19) during the period of fourth quarter has increased higher demand for premium instant noodles."
+In Nissin Foods' 1Q2020 results announcement published on May 11, 2020, Nissin Foods noted that "the stay-at-home economy (due to COVID-19) during the period of fourth quarter has increased higher demand for premium instant noodles."
 Using Nissin Foods' 1Q2020 results as a reference, I expect Tingyi Holding to register a double digit YoY revenue growth for the company's instant noodles business in 1H2020.

 While the outlook for Tingyi Holding's instant noodles business is positive in the near term, the instant noodles business faces structural disruption threats from online food delivery companies in the medium to long term.
-A November 2019 Rice, Pasta and Noodles in China Euromonitor report notes that the Chinese market noodles market has seen a "decline in the early part of the review period (2019) partly resulting from competition from online delivery services."
+A November 2019 Rice, Pasta and Noodles in China Euromonitor report notes that the Chinese noodles market has seen a "decline in the early part of the review period (2019) partly resulting from competition from online delivery services."
 A May 11, 2020 South China Morning Post news article also stated that "the instant food segment (in China) had been losing market share in recent years as consumers increasingly turned to food delivery companies."

 Looking ahead, the future growth of Tingyi Holding's instant noodles business will be dependent on both the sustainability of discounts offered by online food delivery companies, and the company's efforts in launching new products to capitalize on the product premiumization trend (discussed in a subsequent section of the article).